univention/univention-corporate-server/management/univention-management-console/doc/packaging.rst

 The following example is based on the package for the UMC module UCR.

 A UMC module may be part of a source package with multiple binary packages.
-The examples uses an own source package for the module.
+The examples uses a distinct source package for the module.

 As a first step create a source package with the following files: ::